ahmedAAlenazi/Spending-Tracker/README.md

   3- As a user i can creat more than one account.

-  4- As a user i can creat more than one catagory.
+  4- As a user i can choose more than one catagory.

   5- As a user i can creat more than one financial income.